upperlinecode/flask-and-MongoDB/readme.md

 - Finally, tap the green "Create Cluster" button.
   > It will take 7-10 minutes to create the cluster, so it's best to create the MongoDB account before taking a break.

-While the cluster is being created in the cloud, you can begin the installation of the modules necessary to use MongoDB with Flask: a Python toolkit to connect to MongoDB built especially for Flask (`flask-pymongo`) and a DNS toolkit for Python (`dnspython`).
+While the cluster is being created in the cloud, you can begin the installation of the modules necessary to use MongoDB with Flask:

+- a Python toolkit to connect to MongoDB built especially for Flask (`flask-pymongo`), and
+- a DNS toolkit for Python (`dnspython`).

 In the Terminal:

 ```bash
 pip install flask-pymongo